mvujovich/IA22/README.md

 ### TODOs (ordered):
 - Add moderation screen with approval/denial for comments
 - Connect comment view to post tables from non-home views
+- Connect moderation items to other profile views
 - Add ability to save posts from post table views
 - Populate view for saved posts (from self profile view)
 - Fix error handling so that errors show in popups